elementumjs/listenable-data/README.md

 ### Add Github Packages to your registry

-n the same directory as your `package.json` file, create or edit an `.npmrc` file to include the followinf line:
+Create or edit the `.npmrc` file in the same directory as your `package.json` and include the following line:

 ```
     registry=https://npm.pkg.github.com/elementumjs
 ```

 ### Installation

+Install via `npm`:
 ```sh
     npm install @elementumjs/listenable-data
 ```